Gestational Diabetes Easter

 - Eat it as a ‘snack’, rather than straight after a meal so that you don’t overeat too many carbohydrates at one time OR if eating straight after a meal bear this additional carb amount in mind!

 - Eat only small amounts of chocolate.
 If you struggle to be restrained with eating chocolate then purchase treat size individual bars so that you don’t overindulge e.g. a Cadbury’s Freddo which is 18g in weight and 10g total carbs

 - If you can be good, break larger Easter eggs or bars into pieces and divide them into ready-to-eat portions (around 20g-30g in weight) or just have a couple of chocolates at a time

 - The higher the cocoa content, the less sugar it has and therefore is easier to tolerate, so dark chocolate is the best option

-Hotel Chocolat have a more sensible approach with some really good dietary advice and offer a range of lower sugar, high cocoa content chocolate, as well as low carb chocolate.
+Hotel Chocolat has a more sensible approach with some really good dietary advice and offers a range of lower sugar, high cocoa content chocolate, as well as low carb chocolate.